 Which Angular Version Should You Use?

-For new projects starting in May 2026: Use Angular 22.
-It is the latest stable release with the longest support window (LTS through May 2028).
+For new projects starting in June 2026: Use Angular 22.
+It is the current stable release in active support through December 2026, with LTS through May 2028.

-For existing applications on Angular 21: You are in good shape.
-Angular 21 LTS runs through May 2027.
-Plan to upgrade to 22 within the next quarter to stay within the active support window.
+For existing applications on Angular 21: Angular 21 is now in LTS through May 2027.
+Upgrade to Angular 22 to stay within the active support window and get the latest features including stable Signal forms and selectorless components.

 For existing applications on Angular 20: Angular 20 LTS runs through November 2026.
-Upgrade to 21 or 22 before LTS expires.
+Upgrade to 22 before LTS expires to stay on a supported version.

 For existing applications on Angular 19 or older: Upgrade now.
 Angular 19 LTS ended May 19, 2026.
 Anything below 19 has been end-of-life for months or years.
 The Angular upgrade guide covers every version path from 14 to 22 with breaking changes, dependency requirements, and realistic timelines.